RESPONSIBLE TO: SITE SUPERVISOR

 NUMBER OF PROGRAM WEEKS: 45 WEEKS PER YEAR

-SUMMARY: Promote the social, emotional, physical and cognitive development of children.
+SUMMARY: Assist Teacher in promoting the social, emotional, physical and cognitive development of Head Start children.
 Provide and maintain a safe environment for children and ensure that children are appropriately supervised at all times.

 - Ensure that all children assigned to class are supervised at all times.
 Perform regular counts of children assigned to ensure that all children are accounted for.

-- Establish and maintain a safe, healthy, learning environment.
+- Assist in establishing and maintaining a safe, healthy, learning environment.

-- Provide a safe environment to prevent and reduce injuries.
+- Assist in providing a safe environment to prevent and reduce injuries.

-- Promote good health and nutrition, and provide an environment that contributes to the prevention of illness.
+- Assist in promoting good health and nutrition, and provide an environment that contributes to the prevention of illness.

 - Use space, materials and routines as resources for developing an interesting, secure, and enjoyable environment that encourages play, exploration, and learning.

-- Provide a variety of equipment, activities and opportunities to promote the physical development of children.
+- Assist in providing a variety of equipment, activities and opportunities to promote the physical development of children.

-- Provide activities and opportunities that encourage curiosity, exploration, and problem solving appropriate to the developmental levels and learning styles of children.
+- Assist in providing activities and opportunities that encourage curiosity, exploration, and problem solving appropriate to the developmental levels and learning styles of children.

-- Provide opportunities that stimulate children to play with sound, rhythm, language, materials, space and ideas in individual ways and to express their creative abilities.
+- Assist in providing opportunities that stimulate children to play with sound, rhythm, language, materials, space and ideas in individual ways and to express their creative abilities.

-- Support social and emotional development through attachment, initiative and self-regulation and provide positive guidance.
+- Assist in supporting social and emotional development and providing positive guidance.

-- Provide physical and emotional security for each child and help each child to know, accept, and take pride in him -or her -self, and to develop a sense of independence.
+- Assist in providing physical and emotional security for each child and help each child to know, accept, and take pride in him- or her-self, and to develop a sense of independence.

-- Help each child feel accepted in the group, help children learn to communicate and get along with others, and encourage feelings of empathy and mutual respect among children and adults.
+- Assist in helping each child feel accepted in the group, help children learn to communicate and get along with others, and encourage feelings of empathy and mutual respect among children and adults.

-- Provide a supportive environment in which children can begin to learn and practice appropriate and acceptable behaviors as individuals and as a group.
+- Assist in providing a supportive environment in which children can begin to learn and practice appropriate and acceptable behaviors as individuals and as a group.

-- Support each child’s culture within the classroom.
+- Assist in supporting each child’s culture within the classroom.

-- Establish positive and productive relationships with families.
+- Assist in establishing positive and productive relationships with families.

-- Maintain an open, friendly, and cooperative relationship with each child's family, encourage their involvement in the program, and support the child's relationship with his or her family.
+- Assist in maintaining an open, friendly, and cooperative relationship with each child's family, encourage their involvement in the program, and support the child's relationship with his or her family, through parent-teacher conferences and volunteering at the site/classroom.

 - Serve as a role model for Head Start parents and foster appropriate parent-child

-- Extend classroom learning into the home through a minimum of two educational home visits and weekly school to home activities with assigned Head Start enrolled families.
+- Assist in extending classroom learning into the home through two educational home visits per year to assigned Head Start enrolled families, and through school-to-home activities that support the implementation of the Outcomes Framework.

-- Ensure a well-run, purposeful program, responsive to participant needs.
+- Assist in ensuring a well-run, purposeful program, responsive to participant needs.

-- Communicate, cooperate, and collaborate with other staff members as appropriate to ensure that each child gets the full benefit of the Head Start experience.
+- Communicate and cooperate with other staff members to ensure that each child receives the full benefit of the Head Start experience.

 - Work as a member of the Head Start team to ensure that program requirements of all Head Start functional areas are being carried out.

-- Collaborate with other staff as appropriate and be responsible for planning, record keeping and observations and individualizations.
+- Assist in collaborating with others and be responsible for planning, record keeping and observations and individualizations.

-- Collaborate as appropriate in the development of lesson plans on a weekly basis that consists of activities designed to meet the needs of all children.
+- Collaborate in the development of lesson plans on a weekly basis that consists of designed activities to meet the needs of all children.

-- Develop lesson plans that reflect activities that foster all domains of the Early Learning Framework.
+- Assist in developing lesson plans that reflect activities that foster the eight domains of the Outcomes Framework.

-- Make changes if necessary, to lesson plans prior to implementation.
+- Assist in making changes to lesson plans prior to implementation if necessary. (continued)

 - Implement individualizations on a daily basis through large- and small-group instruction.